jbosstools/jbosstools-quarkus/documentation/contributing/contribute.md

 Push the `Browse...` button and navigate to the root of your quarkus-eclipse clone.
 Perform the import by pushing the `Finish` button.

+### Work on a Topic Branch

+When you want to contribute code or documentation you first need to create a topic branch.
+It is common practice to give your branch a name that refers to the issue you are solving.
+E.g. if you want to fix the issue #2, name your topic branch 'QE-2' (`git checkout -b QE-2`).

+When the work is done or the issue is (partly) fixed, squash the commits into one.
+It is good practice to refer to the solved issue in the commit message.
+E.g. `git commit -m "QE-2: Create contribution guide - Add a 'Work on a Topic Branch' section"`).

+Rebase your topic branch against the current master branch if necessary (`git rebase master`), push the branch to your own fork on GitHub (`git push <your-fork> QE-2`) and open a pull request (`https://github.com/<your-fork>/quarkus-eclipse/pull/new/QE-2`).

 ## The small print

 This project is an open source project, please act responsibly, be nice, polite and enjoy!